olyop/graphql-create-resolver/README.md

 # graphql-create-resolver

-A simple utility that assists you in creating your GraphQL resolvers.
+A simple utility that assists you in creating your GraphQL resolver functions.

 Can be used in any [GraphQL.js](https://graphql.org/graphql-js/) server integration.